CHAPTER B:

 Clusters and Cluster Lead Agencies

-Clusters bring together UN and non-UN partners actively involved in delivering humanitarian action.
-Their primary function is to coordinate actions within particular humanitarian sectors (e.g. health, food, nutrition) while ensuring adherence to the centrality of protection.
-One or more clusters may be established (‘activated’) if a context analysis deems that (i) response and coordination gaps exist in a particular sector due to a sharp deterioration or significant change in the humanitarian situation, or (ii) existing national response or coordination capacity is unable to meet needs.
-Clusters are intended to be temporary structures, handing over their responsibilities where/when national capacity is sufficient.
+Clusters bring together UN and non-UN partners actively involved in relief efforts.
+The clusters’ primary function is to coordinate the delivery of assistance among the various actors working in specific sectors (e.g. health, food, nutrition) while ensuring adherence to the centrality of protection.
+At the request of the HC/HCT, one or more of these sectoral groups may be formally activated as clusters by the IASC when a context analysis deems that (i) response and coordination gaps exist in a particular sector due to a sharp deterioration or significant change in the humanitarian situation, or (ii) existing national response or coordination capacity is unable to meet needs.
+Cluster activation should be considered if the IASC activation criteria are met.42 OCHA’s role is to support the HC through the cluster activation process.

-Clusters are activated in consultation with the Government and the HCT, and following the endorsement of the Emergency Relief Coordinator (ERC) and IASC.
-Clusters can also be established at subnational level or for a specific geographical area depending on the nature and scope of the emergency and the needs of the response.40
+Clusters are activated in consultation with the Government and the HCT, and they require the endorsement of the IASC EDG.
+Clusters can also be established at the subnational level depending on the nature and scope of the emergency and the needs of the response.43

-Each cluster is chaired by a Cluster Coordinator, who is appointed by the cluster lead agency (CLA – see below).
+Each cluster is chaired by a Cluster Coordinator who is appointed by the CLA.
 The Cluster Coordinator’s role is to promote an effective and coherent response by operational actors in a given sector.
-S/he provides leadership and works on behalf of the cluster as a whole, facilitating all cluster activities and developing and maintaining a strategic vision and operational response plan.
-S/he also ensures coordination with other clusters in relation to inter-cluster activities and cross-cutting issues.41
+S/he provides leadership and works on behalf of the cluster as a whole, facilitating all cluster activities, and developing and maintaining a strategic vision and operational response plan.
+S/he also ensures coordination with other clusters in relation to inter-cluster activities and cross-cutting issues.44

-41 The CLA also appoints a Cluster Information Management Officer to work with the Cluster Coordinator to support intra-cluster coordination and, in collaboration with OCHA and through the Information Management Working Group, to contribute to inter-cluster coordination (see more information on this below).
+44 The CLA also appoints a Cluster Information Management Officer to work with the Cluster Coordinator to support intra- cluster coordination and, in collaboration with OCHA and through the Information Management Working Group, to contribute to inter-cluster coordination (see more information on this below).

 Cluster Lead Agencies

 Each cluster is led by a CLA responsible for running and staffing the cluster.
 The CLA is an agency/organization that formally commits to take on a leadership role within a particular sector or area of activity.
-CLAs/clusters are also the primary entry points for collaboration with line (sectoral) ministries, as well as the first point of call for RCs for any issues relating to their sectoral area.
+CLAs/clusters are also the primary entry points for collaboration with line (sectoral) ministries, and HCs’ first point of call for any issues relating to their sectoral area.

 Humanitarian Cluster System

-43 UNHCR is the CLA for the Global Protection Cluster.
-However, in disaster situations or complex emergencies without significant displacement, the three protection-mandated agencies (UNHCR, UNICEF and OHCHR) will consult and, under the overall leadership of the RC, agree which of them will assume the role of CLA for protection.
-In the case of service clusters (logistics, emergency telecommunications), the global CLA will usually take on the role of CLA at country level because service clusters require technical expertise that other agencies may not possess.
+46 UNHCR is the CLA for the Global Protection Cluster.
+However, in disaster situations or complex emergencies without significant displacement, the three protection-mandated agencies (UNHCR, UNICEF and OHCHR) will consult and, under the HC’s overall leadership, agree which of them will assume the role of CLA for protection.
+In the case of service clusters (logistics, emergency telecommunications), the global CLA usually takes on the role of CLA at country level because service clusters require technical expertise that other agencies may not possess.

 1. Remind CLAs that they are expected to represent their cluster as well as their agency.

-2. Actively promote the shared leadership of clusters with NGOs, with clear roles and responsibilities.
+2. Actively promote the shared leadership of clusters with NGOs, local and national actors, wherever possible, with clear roles and responsibilities.

 3. Promote a field-centric approach by advocating for coordination at the subnational level, strengthening capacity where needed.